sd2psXtd/firmware/README.md

 - **PSXMemCard Gen2:** A commercial device by BitFunX, sharing the same architecture as *sd2psx*.
 Use *sd2psx* firmware variant.

 For each device, follow the flashing instructions provided by the creator, using the corresponding *sd2psXtd* firmware file.

+*New in 1.2*:
+PMC+ and PMCZero now support using the onboard buttons.
+They are assigned in the following way (according to the markings ons their board):

+- **Button 1**: Load BootCard
+- **Button 2**:
+    - Short Press: Previous Channel
+    - Long Press: Previous Card
+- **Button 3**:
+    - Short Press: Next Channel
+    - Long Press: Next Card

 ## General: Per Card Config